Things to do

 The eastern dead finish shrublands are home to Hall's babblers and splendid fairy-wrens.
 Emus abound at Lochern in good seasons.
-In winter, watch for the male emu with strings of newborn chicks following closely behind.
+In late winter, watch for the male emu with strings of newborn chicks following closely behind.

 Australian bustards are most likely to be seen in the Mitchell grass plains and between river channels.
 Stately brolgas also frequent the plains and spotted harriers can be seen gliding low, hunting for food.

 Identify scavenging black kites as they fly overhead by the fork in their tail.
 Whistling kites nest and call beside Broadwater Waterhole.